 What I Do

-Outputs: In-depth interview studies, synthesis frameworks, journey maps, ethnographic field reports, insight briefs
+Outputs: Interview and focus group studies, synthesis frameworks, journey maps, insight briefs, research-backed recommendations

 featured projects